Aerobic Threshold

 That does not mean there is one perfect number for every situation.

-It means TRIPS needs a believable upper anchor when it tries to interpret how hard a given effort is for you.
+It means TRIPS needs a stable upper anchor when it interprets how hard a given effort is for you.

 Why aerobic threshold matters